RobAranha/stockTicker/README.md

 ## Minimizing The Display
 To minimize the display, click the minimize button (-) in the bottom right corner.
-The ticker tape will be replaced with a (+) button in the bottom right corner that will restore the ticker tape when pressed.
+The ticker tape will be hidden and a (+) button will appear in the bottom right corner.
+When pressed it will restore the ticker tape.

 ![](ScreenShots/Min.JPG)